LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 and will not load it for use.
 In this case the application will not see the ICDs vkPhysicalDevice during enumeration.

+##### Loader Version 3 Interface Changes

+The primary change occuring in version 3 of the loader/ICD interface is to allow an ICD to handle Creation/Destruction of their own KHR_surfaces.
+Up until this point, the loader created a surface object that was used by all ICDs.
+However, some ICDs may want to provide their own surface handles.
+If an ICD chooses to enable this support, they must export support for version 3 of the Loader/ICD interface as well as any Vulkan command that uses a KHR_surface handle, such as:
+- vkCreateXXXSurfaceKHR (where XXX is the platform specific identifier [i.e.CreateWin32SurfaceKHR for Windows])
+- vkDestroySurfaceKHR
+- vkCreateSwapchainKHR
+- vkGetPhysicalDeviceSurfaceSupportKHR
+- vkGetPhysicalDeviceSurfaceCapabilitiesKHR
+- vkGetPhysicalDeviceSurfaceFormatsKHR
+- vkGetPhysicalDeviceSurfacePresentModesKHR

+An ICD can still choose to not take advantage of this functionality by simply not exposing the above the vkCreateXXXSurfaceKHR and vkDestroySurfaceKHR commands.

 ##### Loader Version 2 Interface Requirements

-Version 2 interface has requirements in three areas: 1) ICD Vulkan entry point discovery,
+Version 2 interface has requirements in three areas:
+ 1. ICD Vulkan entry point discovery,
-2) KHR_surface related requirements in the WSI extensions, 3) Vulkan dispatchable object creation requirements.
+ 2. KHR_surface related requirements in the WSI extensions,
+ 3. Vulkan dispatchable object creation requirements.

 ######  ICD Vulkan entry point discovery
 All ICDs must export the following function that is used for discovery of ICD Vulkan entry points.